 When it comes down to how much you can expect to pay for a new roof, and if you can afford it, any reputable roofing company will offer you financing options so you can stay within your budget.
 At RoofCrafters, we believe that a quality roof that provides protection for you and your family is not a luxury, but a right every homeowner deserves.

-If you're eager to talk to one of our friendly representatives about new roof costs, go ahead and drop us a line on our contact page.
+If you're eager to talk to one of our friendly representatives about your upcoming project, go ahead and drop us a line on our contact page.
 We'll reach out to you as soon as possible to schedule your inspection.
 If you'd prefer to brush up a little more on your roofing service knowledge, you can better educate yourself through the extensive resources located in our learning center.
 We recommend reading "Is Your Roof Covered by Homeowner’s Insurance?" next, so you can be better prepared for the out-of-pocket costs of your next roofing project.